|I.||Billing and Payment Deadlines|

 c.
 Withdrawals/Tuition-Fee Refunds

 By act of Registration, students accept the responsibility for charges of the entire semester, regardless of attendance in class and regardless of the method of payment used; “registration” includes pre-registration, registration, and all courses added after the student’s initial registration.
 Cancellation of registration must be made through written withdrawal from the University or from individual courses.
-Official voluntary withdrawal from the University is done through written notice to the Office of the Dean; a drop processed through the Dean’s Office is the only official procedure for withdrawal from individual courses.
+Official voluntary withdrawal from the University is done through written notice to the Office of the Dean and submitted to the Office of the University Registrar; a drop processed through the Dean’s Office is the only official procedure for withdrawal from individual courses.
 Discontinuance by notifying anyone else is not considered official notice of discontinuance.

 Students registering for more than twenty credits will be charged and will be responsible for payment of the extra tuition, regardless of attendance in class.